stated-tech/Grants-Program/applications/application-template.md

 A simple form is the obvious answer to address short term issues, but when we approach this challenge from a longer term perspective of optimising for a bigger picture - sourcing, sustaining and scaling collective network intelligence we can see that some standardisation is useful, but given the diversity of talent we have the potential to fund, across many domains, who each may prefer a different medium of expression, we can then see that standardisation also constrains the intelligence of the collective - voters and proposers.

-Referendums offer binary votes on some package of information, but as we know they are very dumb tools.
+**Referendums offer binary votes on some package of information, but as we know they are very dumb tools.**

 Root is a collective creation and decision making system that uses a composable voting system inspired by Borda’s Count 1 to compute voting and allow contributors to create preferendums directly linked to the governance pallets.

-- As a proposer, I can create a draft with as much or as little information as I am able, using whatever titles / headings / structures or even in the future mediums (code/text/gif/image/video etc).
+- *As a proposer*, I can create a **draft** with as much or as little information as I am able, using whatever titles / headings / structures or even in the future mediums (code/text/gif/image/video etc).

-- As a participant, I can create alternatives to a proposal’s content, structure or subject, add my own view directly on-chain, and tend to a consensus by voting for my preferences for a better decision-making process.
+- *As a participant*, I can create **alternatives** to a proposal’s content, structure or subject, add my own view directly on-chain, and tend to a consensus by voting for my preferences for a better decision-making process.

-Suddenly we can open up proposals as economic opportunities for anyone to review/improve/iterate proposals and indeed the projects themselves.
+Suddenly we can open up proposals as **economic opportunities** for anyone to review/improve/iterate proposals and indeed the projects themselves.
 Engagement can have a reputational, financial and creative upside, that aligns incentives between all parties better than the current system.

 It also starts to solve other issues - namely, information asymmetry between voters (who are likely more familiar with the core chain/tech/culture) and outsiders, namely those wandering into the lion’s den - with excitement and energy ready to be pummeled out of them…

-We can see how from here we also begin to solve issues such as talent acquisition, development and accreditation using the system to bootstrap the sourcing, sustaining and scaling collective network intelligence.
+We can see how from here we also begin to solve issues such as **talent acquisition**, development and accreditation using the system to bootstrap the sourcing, sustaining and scaling collective network intelligence.

 **Imaginative proposals**